Erika Harold speaks to young girls about leadership

+“I wanted to tell you about the biggest thing you have to fear if you run for public office isn’t not winning.
+It’s not trying in the first place.
+I know this is a group of young women that will probably be running for office someday, and I look forward to voting for you,” Harold said during an appearance Tuesday in Charleston at the American Legion Auxiliary Illini Girls State.

-CHARLESTON — Erika Harold, the 2003 Miss America and Republican candidate for Illinois General Attorney in the 2022 election, spoke to the girls participating in the American Legion Auxiliary Illini Girls State about leadership.
+Harold, the executive director of the Illinois Supreme Court Commission on Professionalism, speaks from experience.
+Overcoming any fears she may have had enabled Harold be be crowned Miss America in 2003 and to be the Republican candidate for Illinois attorney general in the 2022 election.

-The American Legion Auxiliary Illini Girls State, ALA Illini Girls State, is a week-long camp providing girls the opportunity to participate in the democratic process and run for governmental positions.
+The American Legion Auxiliary Illini Girls State is a week-long camp providing girls the opportunity to participate in the democratic process and run for governmental positions.

 Throughout the week, the girls campaign, run for and elect officials on the city, county and state level in a simulation of Illinois’ government system.